KayKit-Game-Assets/KayKit-Dungeon-Remastered-1.0/README.md

 - Free for personal and commercial use, no attribution required.
 (CC0 Licensed)
 - Included files are .FBX, .GLTF, and .OBJ.
 The files are compatible with pretty much any 3D game engine on the market (including Unity, Godot, Unreal Engine, Roblox, and more).

+## More information

 ### Versions

 By purchasing the extra version you get some additional content while also supporting me to continue creating game assets :)

-More information about the extra and source version you can find on my [itch.io](https://kaylousberg.itch.io/kaykit-dungeon-remastered)
+More information about the extra and source version you can find on my [itch.io page](https://kaylousberg.itch.io/kaykit-dungeon-remastered)

 ### Join the Community